Faculty & Subject Teachers

-Olga Morozova has a master’s degree in psychology from State Pedagogical University in Russia and received her Waldorf early childhood teaching credential from Rudolf Steiner College.
+Olga Morozova has a master’s degree in psychology from State Pedagogical University in Russia and received her Waldorf early childhood teaching certificate from Rudolf Steiner College.
 Ms. Olga has lived throughout the world, teaching in Russia, Hungary, Switzerland, Austria and Canada.
 She has teaching experience in both formal and informal settings with both children and adults.

 Ms. Olga joined Camellia in 2016.